ens-pin/.github/profile/README.md

 <div align="center">

-> Contribute to the ENS Decentralized by helping to launch a backend node that automatically pin and backup the files the users add to their ENS name
+> Contribute to the Decentralization of IPFS Network by helping to launch a backend node that automatically pin and backup the files the users add to their ENS name

 *This is a hackathon project for ETHGlobal Taipei tackling the bounty track offered by ENS (Etherenum Name Service)*